FUTURE-PROOFING YOUR ERP SELECTION

 - which are future (rather than current) requirements (i.e., requirements to consider during the selection project, but that you don’t intend to buy or implement the software for yet), and

 As the selection phase progresses and the available functionality becomes clearer, it is normal for opinions to change about what does and does not need to be in scope.
 But it is important not to let bells and whistles throw the selection off course.
 Make sure vendor proposals and solutions are based on the defined scope and have them present the actual implementation plan.

 If you want to speed up the process of selecting vendors, you can meet many of them at once by visiting our ERP HEADtoHEAD™ event.

-Following nine successful editions in the UK and Ireland, we are bringing our ERP HEADtoHEAD™ to the Netherlands for the first time.
 This event offers a unique opportunity to meet, compare and experience leading ERP vendors and their products.
 So how about gaining knowledge on ERP systems that might otherwise take months of planning and meetings to achieve?
 Compare the leading ERP products against defined scripts, not a series of generic sales presentations.
 This explains the success of the event, because it is all about one thing: efficiency!